 \This definition, which is not a legal definition, includes so called 'honour' based violence, female genital mutilation (FGM) and forced marriage, and is clear that victims are not confined to one gender or ethnic group."
-(Home Office, 2013) All staff who work with children and families should be:
+(Home Office, 2013)

+All staff who work with children and families should be:

-- Alert to the relationship between domestic abuse and the abuse and neglect of children - Aware that witnessing domestic abuse constitutes harm to a child or young person. - There is clear evidence that domestic abuse increases the risk of harm to children.
+- Alert to the relationship between domestic abuse and the abuse and neglect of children - Aware of the impact on children of all children of all forms of domestic abuse including where they see, hear or experience its effects - There is clear evidence that domestic abuse increases the risk of harm to children.